Memberships Experts Shop Join Now Login

 Another study published in 2020 found that pelvic floor muscle training can improve pelvic organ support and reduce the severity of prolapse in women with early-stage pelvic organ prolapse.
 Soave, I et al 2020).

 Overall, the latest research suggests that pelvic floor muscle training can be an effective non-surgical treatment option for managing pelvic organ prolapse.
-It is important to note that the effectiveness of PFMT may vary depending on the severity and type of prolapse, and that treatment options should be individualized based on your specific needs and symptoms.
+However, the effectiveness of PFMT may vary depending on the severity and type of prolapse, and treatment options should be individualized based on specific needs and symptoms.

 Other Steps for Healing Pelvic Organ Prolapse